ExtraltExtralt

 Think of it like this:

-The AI runs at build time, not run time, giving you the adaptability of vibe scraping with the performance of custom-built extractors.
-This isn't theoretical.
-It's how we built Extralt, and it's how other teams are starting to architect their scraping pipelines.
+The AI runs at build time, not run time, giving you the adaptability of AI scraping with the performance of custom-built extractors.
+This is how we built Extralt, and it is the architecture more ecommerce teams should evaluate when extraction volume moves beyond ad hoc jobs.

 The market driving AI scrapers